 With colder weather approaching, it is important to note the particular impact of dropping temperatures on the cardiovascular system.
 Heart attack is the leading cause of death in the U.S. for men and women throughout the year.
-The probability heart attacks, angina and other heart-related problems increases as temperatures decrease.
-Knowing signs and ways to reduce risks of cold weather heart attacks and other conditions can save lives.
+The probability of heart attacks, angina and other heart-related problems increases as temperatures decrease.
+Knowing about the link between cold weather and cardiovascular disease can save lives.

 Cold weather can cause blood vessels and arteries to constrict, thus making the heart work harder to pump oxygen-rich blood throughout the body.
 This constriction may cause angina, or chest pain, that can also spread to the shoulders, arms or neck.
 Angina is a symptom of several heart-related issues, including coronary heart disease.
 It can also cause a spike in blood pressure.

 The risk of ischemic stroke rises by 19 percent during winter among those who suffer AFib (atrial fibrillation), according to the American College of Cardiology.
 When AFib occurs, the heartbeat fibrillates (quivers) and does not move blood properly from the atria to the heart’s lower chambers, called ventricles.
 In any weather, AFib can increase the risk of stroke up to five times.
 An ischemic stroke happens when an obstruction occurs in a blood vessel supplying blood to the brain.

 Hypothermia is another risk for the cardiovascular system.
 This occurs when body temperature gets dangerously low, as it can when subjected to cold weather for an unusual length of time.
 Hypothermia causes the heart, nervous system and other organs to function improperly and may lead to heart failure or death.
 Symptoms for hypothermia include weak pulse, slurred speech, shivering and confusion.